I accidentally sent BTC to my BCH wallet

 Press the "+" sign on the right of "Bitcoin Core (BTC) wallets"

 Create personal wallet.
 Enter a name for the wallet, for example "BTC recovery wallet"

 Make sure that the "coin" is set to (BTC)

 Wallet key - Tap on “Random” and change to “Specify Recovery Phrase”

-Enter your BCH wallet's recovery phrase (you can get it from Settings > [Name of your BCH wallet] > Backup)
+Enter the recovery phrase from your BCH sub-wallet (you can get it from Settings > [BCH wallet] > Backup)

 Make sure "Single address wallet” are turned OFF.
 You don't need to change the derivation path.